 Clip-Dr. Denise Beaulieu-University of Saskatchewan:

-It's kind of like a win win because we're sharing the the greenhouse gas output among the grain producers.
+It's kind of like a win win because we're sharing the greenhouse gas output among the grain producers.

 For example growing wheat, some of this would be attributed to making the flour and some of it to the wheat mill run that we can then use to make pork so we're making better use of the inputs to that crop by using that crop completely.